-/[NO]EIGHT\BIT
+/[NO]EIGHT BIT

-If you specify /EIGHT\BIT, it means the terminal supports eight bit characters.
-If you specify /NOEIGHT\BIT, it means the terminal does not support eight bit characters.
+If you specify /EIGHT_BIT, it means the terminal supports eight bit characters.
+If you specify /NOEIGHT_BIT, it means the terminal does not support eight bit characters.

-/[NO]ESCAPE\SEQUENCE
+/[NO]ESCAPE_SEQUENCE

-If you specify /ESCAPE\SEQUENCE, the system treats an ESC character (value 27) as an indication of an incoming escape sequence.
+If you specify /ESCAPE_SEQUENCE, the system treats an ESC character (value 27) as an indication of an incoming escape sequence.
 The system does not echo the character and or any of the characters in the sequence.
-If you specify /NOESCAPE\SEQUENCE, the system treats an ESC character (value 27) as a line terminator and echoes it as a \$ character.
+If you specify /NOESCAPE_SEQUENCE, the system treats an ESC character (value 27) as a line terminator and echoes it as a \$ character.
+If the terminal is set for /NOESCAPE_SEQUENCE, the arrow keys will not be available for command line recall and editing within applications, only at the DCL level and within other runtime systems.
+This frees the arrow keys for application-specific use.

-/[NO]FORM\FEED
+/[NO]FORM_FEED

-The /FORM\FEED qualifier indicates that the hardware has form feed and vertical tab capabilities.
+The /FORM_FEED qualifier indicates that the hardware has form feed and vertical tab capabilities.
 The system transmits form feed and vertical tab characters without translation.
-The /NOFORM\FEED qualifier indicates that the hardware does not have form feed and vertical tab capabilities.
+The /NOFORM_FEED qualifier indicates that the hardware does not have form feed and vertical tab capabilities.
 The system transmits four line feed characters in place of a form feed or vertical tab character.